lelonS/online-shopping-api/README.md

 ## Overview

 This is a RESTful API for an online shopping application.
-It is built with Node.js, Express, and MongoDB.
+It is built with Node.js, Express, Mongoose and MongoDB.

 The purpose of this API is to provide a backend for an online shopping application.
 The API provides endpoints to create, read, update, and delete products, categories, customers, carts, and orders.